mmartche/mmartche.github.io/_posts/project/2015-07-10-desenvolvimento.en.markdown

 If you already have a website and email is important to your business, you’ll sleep easier knowing you’ve selected a quality Holland and International web hosting service.
 We have been hosting both Holland and International web sites for voer ten years.
 We are well known for our personalised support and experience, combined with our.

-####Desenvolvimento em linguagens
+####Temos domínio total sobre as linguagens:

+- HTML 5

+- CSS / SaSS

+- Javascript - AngularJS / React / AngularJS / Node.js / JQuery / Mithil

 - AJAX

-- CMS Wordpress Jekyll

-- CSS/SaSS

-- HTML 5

-- Javascript/AngularJS/React/Firebase/AngularJS/Node.js/JQuery

 - PHP/SQL

+- CMS - Wordpress / Jekyll

-- Objective-C/PhoneGap
+- Objective-C / PhoneGap

-- Ruby/Rails
+- Ruby / Rails

+- Rethink / Redis / Firebase / MongoDB

-- Rethink/Redis
+- Entre outras plataformas,

-- Velocity MCP(Microsoft Certified)

 ####Nosso Propósito
 Aplicações Web e Mobile.